appliedbitlogistics/python101/README.md

 # python101
-A tutorial for teaaching myself (and others) the Python programming language.
+A tutorial for teaching myself (and others) the Python programming language.

 - John Haverlack
 - Copyright (c) 2024 Applied Bit Logistics